By Katherine McLaughlin

 Living in the city, I grew desensitized to the basic idea of private outdoor space.
 It was as if I’d forgotten my Midwest childhood full of backyards that would easily sprawl over an acre of land, and simply accepted that the outdoors only existed through public parks and sidewalks with other people.
 When my roommates and I had the opportunity to get this simple luxury back, I wasn’t even sure I wanted it.

-We moved in July, right in the middle of a global pandemic.
+We moved in the summer, right in the middle of a global pandemic.
 The apartment overflowed quickly with boxes and I grew easily overwhelmed.
 Over and over, I thought to myself that this had to have been a mistake.
 I was convinced we would never fit everything we needed into such a tiny unit.
 But slowly — as we broke in the space — everything found its place.
 Books on shelves, clothes on hangers, and me on the balcony.

 Like so many others, the coronavirus pandemic took a toll on my mental health.
 Between working from home and a lack of socialization mixed with the fear and sadness that comes from so many deaths, recent months haven’t been easy.
 However, they’ve been better since living in this new apartment.